 I am a daughter of the Texas-Mexico border.
 My most recent works share conceptual strength in the binding and form building techniques of textiles contextualized through materials familiar to a Mexican-American upbringing.

 I utilize materials that are easily accessible and derive west Texas memories.
-My works marry found objects with natural fibers and dyes, dollar store plastics, and cement.
+My works marry found objects with natural fibers and dyes, dollar store plastics, cement and clay.
 I present these materials minimally to mimic the natural and civic border landscapes.

 The net is a symbol for the sky and stars shared between two countries.
 I engage in the repetition of net making to contemplate both the tension necessary to create the knots of a net and the social strain between people living on separated land.
 In addition, the net although commonly perceived as a barrier, provides portholes of cultural and social understanding.